-in an engagement-based classroom: in a compliance-based classroom: Students try hard due to intrinsic motivation, resulting from innate curiosity and a deep desire to learn.
-Students try hard due to external motivation, either so they can get a reward (points, candy, etc.), or so they can avoid punishment.
-The teacher believes that learning happens when classrooms are filled with curious, joyful energy.
+in a compliance-based classroom: Students try hard due to external motivation, either so they can get a reward (points, candy, etc.), or so they can avoid punishment.
 The teacher believes that learning happens when classrooms are quiet and controlled.
-Behavior management is focused on restorative justice, natural/logical consequences, conversation, and questioning.
 Behavior management is focused on teacher administered rewards and consequences.
-Classroom norms are established in collaboration with students with the purpose of establishing a classroom community.
 Classroom norms are set by the teacher or school with the goal of getting students to behave.
-The teacher uses proactive behavior management.
 The teacher uses reactive behavior management.
-Students learn through productive struggle and purpose, persistence, and action.
-Students are presented information and told to memorize it.
+The teacher uses reactive behavior management.